Launch or advance your career as a health-care manager through our certified degree program.

 Registered nurses (RNs) and radiologic technologists (RTs) who are licensed in Maryland are awarded 60 transfer credits.

 Bee Line, a transfer access program designed to benefit Montgomery College students who plan to transfer to a University of Baltimore bachelor's degree program, is available for this program at the Universities at Shady Grove.
 Learn more.

-- gain knowledge of business practices, leadership skills and support services, rendering you highly in demand to deal with issues such as health insurance reform, prescription drug management, biopreparedness and more
+- gain knowledge of business practices, leadership skills and support services, rendering you highly in demand to deal with issues such as quality/process improvement, cost-saving strategies, risk management and more

 be prepared to enter or advance an administration or management career in such organizations as: